Share

 1. Review your farm’s current security systems

-Put yourself in the shoes of a typical criminal.
+Firstly, put yourself in the shoes of a typical criminal.

-How easy are you making it for a thief to gain entry to your land?
+how easy are you making it for a thief to gain entry to your land?

 How many potential unprotected access points are there?